Rising Three Methods is a bullish continuation pattern that shows temporary consolidation before the uptrend resumes with strong buying momentum.

 Step 5: Check volume/flow confirmation (OBV, MFI, or just volume bars).
 You want contraction during the pause and expansion on the breakout.

-What Should Rising Three Methods Look Like on a Chart?
+What should Rising Three Methods look like on a chart?

 On a chart, the rising three methods pattern should look like compression after an impulse.
 Candle 1 is the “thrust.”
 Candles 2–4 are the tight drift that never breaks the thrust range.